Chart Color Schemes

 Forest Glen lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Forest Glen's population, as of November 2025, is estimated at around 2,072 people.
-This reflects an increase of 415 individuals since the 2021 Census, which reported a population of 1,657 people in the suburb of Forest Glen (Qld).
-The change is inferred from AreaSearch's resident population estimate of 2,060 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 130 validated new addresses since the Census date.
-This level of population equates to a density ratio of 314 persons per square kilometer.
-Forest Glen's growth rate of 25.0% since the 2021 census exceeded both the non-metro area (8.8%) and national average, marking it as a growth leader in the region.
-Interstate migration contributed approximately 74.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of Forest Glen (Qld) statistical area (Lv2) as of Nov 2025 is around 2,257.
+This reflects an increase of 600 people since the 2021 Census, which reported a population of 1,657 people in the same area.
+The change is inferred from the resident population of 2,254 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 130 validated new addresses since the Census date.
+This level of population equates to a density ratio of 342 persons per square kilometer in Forest Glen (Qld) (SA2).
+The area's growth rate of 36.2% since the 2021 census exceeded both the non-metro area (8.8%) and national average, making it a growth leader in the region.
+Interstate migration contributed approximately 74.0% of overall population gains during recent periods for Forest Glen (Qld) (SA2).

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied where utilised.
-Moving forward with demographic trends, a population increase just below the median of regional areas across the nation is expected for Forest Glen.
-The area is expected to expand by 205 persons to reach 2,277 people by 2041 based on aggregated SA2-level projections, reflecting a reduction of 1.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year, and Queensland State Government's SA2 area projections for years post-2032.
+These state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Looking ahead, demographic trends indicate a population increase just below the median of regional areas nationally is expected for Forest Glen (Qld) (SA2), with an expected expansion by 210 persons to reach approximately 2,467 by 2041 based on aggregated SA2-level projections, reflecting a decrease of 9.0% in total over the 17-year period.

 Frequently Asked Questions - Population